Seneca-SRT111-Fall2026/SRT111-Lab1/README.md

 **Objective**: Practice using the input() function, type conversion, and basic arithmetic operations in Python.

 **Instructions:**
-- Fill in the required fields in the comment section.
 - The script should incorporate a variable called `num1` and take its value from user using input() function.
 - The script should have another variable named `num2`.
-- The value of `num2` should also be taken from user.
+The value of `num2` should also be taken from user.
-- Convert the variables to integer using int() function.
+- Convert the variables to float using the `float()` function.
 - Perform all the basic arithmatic operations on these two variables and print the output in the following format.
   ```Python
   num1 + num2 = ....